 The ELUNA Conference Planning Committee works to ensure that everything you need will be available in the meeting room when you need it.
 You can help them by being familiar with what they will provide and how that relates to what you need.

 Each of the meeting rooms at the conference facility will have (at least) four things provided:

 - 2 microphones – one for you to use (it does not matter if you think you speak loud enough, please use the mic) and one for the moderator to pass around the audience during Q&A

 - An internet connection (but always be prepared with a backup copy of your slides on a USB!)

-Details about the setup of the workstations (installed programs, etc.) are available from your track coordinator.
+Details about the setup of the workstations (installed programs, etc.) are available from your track manager.
 No matter what presentation software you decide to use, you should be comfortable with using it.
 Make sure you know: